Contributing to a more circular economy

 We believe that we need a more circular economy, and that is why we fully support the introduction of a Deposit Return Scheme (DRS).
 But what does this mean exactly?
 A DRS will charge anyone buying a drink in a bottle or can a small deposit, which will then be returned to them when they return their empty container to be recycled.
 The main benefits of a DRS include reducing litter, increasing recycling rates, and enhancing the quality of recycled content that can then be used to make new bottles and cans.

-Alliance for Water Stewardship in 2025
+Alliance for Water Stewardship

-Alliance for Water Stewardship (AWS) is a global membership collaboration of businesses, NGOs and the public sector.
+AWS is a global membership collaboration of businesses, NGOs and the public sector.
 It focusses on contributing to the sustainability of local water resources by promoting its framework.

-• Princes Gate's Water Commitment
+• Princes Gate's Water Stewardship Commitment

-• Princes Gate's AWS Announcement
+• Princes Gate's AWS Audit Announcement

-• Princes Gate's Water Governance
+• Princes Gate's Site Water Governance

 Rewilding OUR Princes Gate HQ